-7.1.4.2.2 Polarization-Dependent Loss (PDL)
+7.1.4.2.2 Polarization dependent loss (PDL)

-The Polarization-Dependent Loss is defined in the ITU-T Rec.
-G.671 as the maximum variation of insertion loss due to a variation of the state of polarization (SOP) over all SOPs.
+Polarization dependent loss is defined in [ITU-T G.971] as the maximum variation of insertion loss due to a variation of the state of polarization (SoP) over all SoPs.
 In amplified systems, one mode of amplifier control is to operate at constant signal power.
-Both the signal and noise are affected by polarization-dependent losses.
+Both the signal and noise are affected by polarization dependent losses.
 However, because the noise is unpolarized, the signal and noise are affected differently.
 The noise can be resolved into a component parallel to the signal and a component orthogonal to the signal.
 It can be shown that the combined effect of PDL and optical amplification is always to increase the component of the noise orthogonal to the signal.
 Furthermore, the magnitude of the orthogonal noise component changes with time as the signal polarization changes due to polarization mode dispersion.
-This leads to a reduction in the OSNR and the Q value at the receiver.
-Furthermore, the fluctuations time lead to fading of the OSNR and Q value at the receiver, both of which lead to an impairment in system performance.
+This leads to a reduction in the OSNR and the Q-value at the receiver.
+Furthermore, the fluctuations time lead to fading of the OSNR and Q-value at the receiver, both of which lead to an impairment in system performance.